byrdware/rester/README.md

 and quickly automate a test script for checking and validating an API while under development.
 This project is an attempt to solve this problem by providing a simple tool, driven by an easily configured JSON/JavaScript file.

+Initially the format of this configuration file is simply a postman export file.
+I am currently reviewing Insomnia export files and planning support in a future release, pull requests are welcome.

 ## Installation